emilsjolander/sprinkles/README.md

 - `@PrimaryKey` Used to mark a field as a primary key.
 Multiple primary keys in a class are allowed and will result in a composite primary key.
 - `@ForeignKey` Used to mark a field as a foreign key.
 The argument given to this annotation should be in the form of `"foreignKeyTable(foreignKeyColumn)"`.
 - `@CascadeDelete` Used to mark a field which is also marked as a foreign key as a cascade deleting field.
+- `@Unique` Used to mark a field which should be unique in the database.
+Optionally, a conflict clause can be specified in the form of `@Unique(ConflictClause.FAIL)`.

 ###Saving
-The save method is both an insert and an update method, the correct thing will be done depending on the model existance in the database.
-The first two methods below are syncronous, the second is for using together with a transaction (more on that later).
-There are also two asyncronous methods, one with a callback and one without.
-The syncronous methods will return a boolean indicating if the model was saved or not.
-The asyncronous method with a callback will just not invoke the callback if saving failed.
+The save method is both an insert and an update method, the correct operation will be done depending on the model's existence in the database.
+The first two methods below are synchronous, the second is for use together with a transaction (more on that later).
+There are also two asynchronous methods, one with a callback and one without.
+The synchronous methods will return a boolean indicating if the model was saved or not.
+The asynchronous method with a callback will just not invoke the callback if saving failed.
 ```java
 boolean save();
 boolean save(Transaction t);